 WeChat subscription accounts focus on information and brand communication.
 They are used much like a daily news feed.
-They can publish message once a day to subscribers and publish 1-6 articles each time.
+They can publish once a day to subscribers and publish1-6 articles each time.
 All updates are sent to the users’ subscription folder with no push notifications.

-Subscription accounts are the only type of official account that are open to individuals, such as bloggers and celebrities, as the others require a company business license.
-This type of WeChat official account is most suited to individuals and brands that are content based or information-oriented.
+Subscription accounts are the only type of WeChat official account that is open to individuals, such as bloggers and celebrities, as the others require a company business license.
+This type of WeChat official account is most suited to individuals and brands that are content based or information-oriented, such as media publications.

 2. Service Accounts (服务号)

 WeChat service accounts offer a lot of interesting features including customer service, API integrations, e-commerce, and CRM.
-These WeChat Official Accounts offer more robust functionality.
-The verified service accounts can register for WeChat Pay and set up a WeChat Store.
-After verification, service accounts have access to 9 advanced APIs that enable the brands to create additional apps and functions such as Instant Customer Service app and GPS app.
+These WeChat Official Accounts offer more robust functionality as compared to subscription accounts.
+Verified service accounts can also register for WeChat Pay and set up a WeChat Store.
+After verification, service accounts have access to 9 advanced APIs that enable the brands to create additional apps and functions such as Instant Customer Service, GPS, Payments, etc.

 Service accounts can publish up to 4 times per month, with 1-6 articles each time.
 When the posts are published, the updates appear as push notifications in followers’ chat lists.
-Comparing to subscription accounts, the posting frequency of service accounts is lower, but the visibility is higher due to push notifications.
+Compared to subscription accounts, the posting frequency of service accounts is lower, but the visibility is higher due to push notifications.

-With third-party APIs, corporate accounts have multiple internal management functions, such as internal chat room and resource sharing.
+With third-party APIs, corporate accounts have multiple internal management functions, such as internal chat rooms, video conferencing, and resource sharing.
 These accounts offer functionality similar to other workplace chat apps like Slack and Workplace by Facebook.
-Corporate accounts have high visibility and high security as users have to follow the account and then be added manually by the account owner entering their name, phone number and WeChat id.
+Corporate accounts have high visibility and high security as users have to follow the account and then be added manually by the account owner entering their name, phone number and WeChat ID.

-How to set up a WeChat business account?
+How to set up a WeChat Official Account?

 To register a WeChat official account for most businesses in China, you will need the following: